 2. Historical Distribution Areas: 3 c.u.

-Courses numbered 200-level or higher.
+Courses numbered 2000-level or higher.
 One course in three fields: Ancient, Medieval/Renaissance, and Modern.

 3. Geographical Distribution Areas: 1 c.u.

-Course numbered 200-level or higher, one course from these four fields: Islamic, South Asian, East Asian, or African/Oceanic/North American.
+Courses numbered 2000-level or higher, one course from these four fields: Islamic, South Asian, East Asian, Latin American, African/Oceanic, or others as available.

 5. Seminars: 2 c.u.

 Two seminars at the 3000- or 5000-level; may be double-counted (but not double-credited) toward the historical and geographical distributions.

 6. Courses of Choice: 4 c.u. in selected fields of student’s interest.

 7. Up to three courses for the distribution may be accepted as transfer credits, from Penn-approved study abroad courses, or from another department; these should be chosen in consultation with and must be approved by the Undergraduate Chair.
 Transfer credits must first be approved by the transfer credit officer.
 Prospective majors and transfer students must consult with the Undergraduate Chair regarding courses taken elsewhere.